top of page

 Issue:

-Balancing the avalanches so they were useful and
+Balancing the avalanches so they were useful and successful in their intent, based on level task.

 Solution: